Ground Vibration Damage on the Rise

 Cracking caused by ground vibrations may be indistinguishable from other types of damage.
 Therefore, a vibration damage investigation involves a lot more than a visual examination.
 Additional information needs to be considered, including the local soil conditions, the type of building involved, general condition of the building, and the duration, frequency, and source location of the vibrations.
 But the most valuable information can be documentation of pre-existing conditions.
 Unfortunately, that information is rarely available.

 If you look hard enough, you will find cracks in any house.
-As a homeowner, it is a good idea to go looking for those pre-existing cracks, and take photographs, as soon as you see any construction work going on nearby.
+As a homeowner, it is a good idea to go looking for those pre-existing cracks and take photographs as soon as you see any construction work going on nearby.
 That way, if damage does occur, you will have some documentation of existing conditions from when the construction work started.
 That record of pre-existing conditions will help in determining the extent of the damages.

 If you are a contractor, the best way to prevent complaints is to inform residents if they should expect ground vibrations, and to conduct pre-construction surveys to document existing cracks.
-Nuisance vibrations are more tolerable when they are expected, and if you do a pre-construction survey, owners will not be discovering pre-existing cracks while the construction work is going on.
+Nuisance vibrations are more tolerable when they are expected, and if you perform a pre-construction survey, owners will not be discovering pre-existing cracks while the construction work is going on.
 If vibration damage does occur, a record of pre-existing conditions will help limit the costs of the claim.

 Whether caused by jackhammering sidewalks, new road construction, pile driving, or rock blasting, ground vibrations are a complex matter.
 They could be nothing more than a nuisance, cause superficial damage to your home, or they could even cause serious foundation damage.
 Our forensic structural engineers have the necessary experience and expertise to help you with your next vibration damage claim.